Belt wrestling: History

 Gilgamesh engages in a form of belt wrestling with Enkidu in the Epic of Gilgamesh written around 2000 BC about a king of Sumer who lived around 2800 to 2600 BC.
 One of the oldest recorded illustrations of wrestling is a bronze statuette, dated to around 2600 BC, found in 1938 at Khafaji, near Baghdad and now stored in the National Museum of Iraq.
-Chinese Tangshu chronicles also mention belt wrestling in the Medieval China circa the 11th century.
+Chinese Tangshu chronicles also mention belt wrestling in Medieval China circa the 11th century.
 In the 11th century the scholar and philosopher Avicenna wrote about this type of wrestling.